 Do it vs. analyze it

-In an earlier post on intrapreneurship, Ted Graham, Innovation Lead at PwC Canada, he advocated for pushing yourself to learn by doing vs. analyzing.
+In an earlier post on intrapreneurship, Ted Graham, Innovation Lead at PwC Canada at the time, advocated for pushing yourself to learn by doing vs. analyzing.
 At PwC, Ted pushes for at least one pilot per year.
 The pilot or prototype can provide you with actual data, which is ultimately the only real way to validate an idea.
 Let customer experience and feedback inform your decision on whether or not to pursue it further (these can be internal customers too).

 Ask your community

 Research tells us that collaborating on ideas improves the quality of ideas.
-We also know that being insulated from customers and frontline employees means it can be easy to miss implications of decisions made solely at the leadership level.
+We also know that being insulated from customers and frontline employees can make it easy to miss implications of decisions made solely at the leadership level.
 You can minimize the risk of investing in wrong ideas by tapping into the opinions of your company, particularly if it affects them.
 At SoapBox, we believe in the power of communal support.
 We pursue ideas that are reinforced by the support of our community of employees.
-By asking our community to vote on plans using our idea software, we can make better informed decisions about existing and future plans and strategies.
+By asking our community to vote on plans using our idea software, we can make better-informed decisions about existing and future plans and strategies.

 The bottom line is this: you won’t achieve double-digit growth without taking risks.
 How can you reap the benefits of reward without risk?
 Once culture and structure in an organization are set, it’s hard for the organization to change.
 But it’s not impossible.
 Lean on your customers and employees to help inform your decisions and don’t be afraid to take calculated risks.